Wasilla Area Seniors, Inc.

 - WASI is an MTA Wi-Fi Hot Spot

-- Food Bank of Alaska Commodities Supplemental Food Program pick-up site
+- For seniors who qualify, WASI is a Commodities Supplemental Food Program pick-up site

 - Carrs/Safeway Bread give-away